Development Log

 I deployed the prototype using Vercel to create a lightweight beta environment for testing basic interactions with RUE and the product user.

-RUE is now in its first round of beta testing as a MVP web application.
+Today, RUE is a lightweight beta entry point - a web application with photo upload and prompting.
 The focus at this stage is understanding how users experience and interact with RUE in real cooking scenarios.

 I’m closely observing user behavior around timing, voice interruptions, and camera interaction to shape a UX that feels intuitive, supportive, and engaging.